Submit request or call to make an appointment.

-The Norton Children’s Heart Institute team has the skill and experience to provide care plan for your child who needs a new aortic valve.
+The team with Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, has the skill and experience to provide care plan for your child who needs a new aortic valve.

-The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute, affiliated with the University of Louisville, are the leading providers of pediatric heart care in Louisville and Southern Indiana.
+The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute are the leading providers of pediatric heart care in Louisville and Southern Indiana.

 Norton Children’s has a network of outreach diagnostic and treatment services conveniently located throughout Kentucky and Southern Indiana.

 Aortic valves can be abnormal in a number of different ways.
-One such way is that the valve is too leaky.
+One way is that the valve is too leaky.
 Normally, the aortic valve opens to allow blood to flow into the aorta and then closes to prevent blood from flowing back into the left ventricle.
 When an aortic valve is leaky and doesn’t close as it should, blood leaks back into the left ventricle.
 Over time, the ventricle becomes bigger and the heart must work harder to move the blood out to the body.